What is ampullary cancer?

 - Are an older adult

-Talk with your healthcare provider about your risk factors for ampullary cancer and what you can do about them.
+Talk with your healthcare provider about any potential risk factors for ampullary cancer and what you can do about them.

 What are the symptoms of ampullary cancer?

 The most common symptom of this cancer is jaundice.
 This is yellowing of the skin and eyes.
 It happens because the tumor in the ampulla of Vater blocks the bile duct.
-Instead of flowing into the intestines, the bile goes into the blood and causes yellowing of the skin.
+If bile flow is blocked from going into the intestines, it goes into the blood and causes yellowing of the skin.

 Other symptoms of the cancer are: